-Since this is originally my daughter's recipe, she or I will make it for one or more of our holiday get-togethers.
+This was originally my daughter's recipe, and she or I will make it for one or more of our holiday get-togethers.
 It can be served as a fruit salad along with the meal or as a light dessert.
-It's particularly pretty in a cut-glass bowl on a buffet.
+It's particularly pretty in a cut-glass bowl on a buffet. —Ruth Bolduc, Conway, New Hampshire

 These parfaits are a refreshing fruity treat, and you can use whatever flavor of gelatin you like.
 Because it calls for canned fruit, you can rely on it as a tasty dessert anytime of year.—Erlene Cornelius, Spring City, Tennessee